Asset 3@2x.png

 Initial Care

-Patients return the morning after the operation for an initial visit.
-They return 7-10 days later for a final visit, and if they had unified tissue harvesting, to have their sutures removed.
+Patients return the morning after the operation for an initial follow-up visit, and again 7–10 days later for a final visit, at which time sutures are removed if FUT was used.
+Post-operative discomfort is minimal with both techniques.

 Hair Growth